bodkan/slendr/README.md

 If you use _slendr_ in your work, please cite it as:

 > Petr, Martin; Haller, Benjamin C.; Ralph, Peter L.; Racimo, Fernando. slendr: a framework for spatio-temporal population genomic simulations on geographic landscapes.
-Peer Community Journal, Volume 3 (2023), article no. e121. doi : 10.24072/pcjournal.354.
+Peer Community Journal, Volume 3 (2023), article no. e121. doi: 10.24072/pcjournal.354.

 Citations help me justify further development and fixing bugs!
-Thank you! ❤️
+Thank you! 🖤

 ------------------------------------------------------------------------